 The Configuration Properties object is built and populated by the framework as it parses the connectors configuration class.

 Timeout Configuration

-The timeout configuration lets you configure timeout values per operation type.
+The timeout configuration enables you to configure timeout values per operation type.
 By default, there is no timeout configured for any operation type.

-2.5.
 Creating the Connector Info Manager